-My work experience is centered around developing persuasive and innovative content, extracting insights from data and analytics, and building effective digital strategies.
-My research interests primarily focus on online harms, information controls, and online civil society.
+I excel at developing persuasive and innovative content, extracting insights from data and analytics, and building effective digital strategies.

 🏳️🌈✊Making a personal difference and striving towards better institutions and governance are the main drivers of my work.

 Examples of my work include:

 Singapore Internet Watch: a group focusing on research at the intersection of Singapore's internet and society.
-A key example of our research is the POFMA'ed Dataset, which tracks every electronic communication subject to Singapore’s fake news legislation.
+A key example of our research is the POFMA'ed Dataset, which tracks every electronic communication subject to Singapore’s law against "fake news."

 Singapore Samizdat: my monthly newsletter of stories on the media and politics of Singapore — conveyed through data journalism, interactive media and visual storytelling.

 Flashpoints: an educational and interactive narrative game developed with the International Centre for Counter-Terrorism - The Hague that places readers in the perspective of key actors as they navigate important dilemmas in the field of counter-terrorism.

 Work: My background is in peace and security, journalism, and public speaking.

 Most recently: I was the Communications Officer of the International Centre for Counter-Terrorism (ICCT), where I led the organisation's public engagement and digital strategy.

 Previously: my experiences include a brief stint in the Yahoo Singapore newsroom, interning at the Global Partnership for the Prevention of Armed Conflict (GPPAC), and organising and representing various debate societies.